 The products below were chosen for quality, price, type, and other shopping considerations to help you find one of the best pool heaters for relaxing in your warm pool.

 This electric pool heater has an injection-molded plastic body that resists ultraviolet radiation, rust, and deterioration, so it’s a long-lasting choice that’s easier to maintain.
 It features an acoustic compression cover on the heater casing and has a profiled fan for silent operation, a bonus for flexibility of location.
-This product comes in at a higher price than many gas pool heaters, but it has an energy-efficient design.

 The solar pool heater can be installed easily, and just about anywhere, with the included mounting caps, bases, and straps.
 Choose to install it on the ground, a custom-built rack, or your roof.
 However, the manufacturer recommends that it be positioned on an angle of between 10 and 30 degrees, facing toward the south for optimal heat collection.
 It should be installed where it will receive unobstructed sunlight between 10 a.m. and 4 p.m.